 Interest in nursing is currently very high so admission to the major will be very competitive.
 Applicants should be in the top 20% of their high school class and have at least a 1000 Math+Verbal SAT.

 If you are an undergraduate WCU student or external student student wishing to transfer to nursing:

-If you have a bachelors degree in another discipline our Advance 2 BSN program may be for you.
+If you have a bachelors degree in another discipline please consider our Advance 2 BSN program.

-If you are currently a registered nurse you may be interested in obtaining a bachelors degree in our BSN for the RN program.
+If you are currently a registered nurse and would like to earn a bachelors degree please consider our BSN for the RN program.

 The department offers the Bachelor of Science in Nursing .
 A student graduating with this degree should be able to function as a self-directing professional, should have the knowledge and skills necessary to begin a career as a professional nurse, and should have an educational foundation that will allow him or her to hold leadership positions in the health care community.